Unpackerr/unpackerr/README.md

 ## TODO

+Honestly I don't have a lot of time for this app and these things are just a wish list.
+I'm surprised making this work with Deluge 2 was simple and making it with work with Radarr and Sonarr v3 has been "easy" too.
+If these tweaks stay easy, I'll keep making them, and keep making this app useful.
+I didn't expect so many people to want to use this, but I'm happy it's working so well!

 -   Add code for tagged downloads.
 Allow extracting things besides radarr/sonarr.
 -   Integrate `prometheus`.
 -   Tests.
 Maybe.
 Would likely have to refactor things into better interfaces.

+## Contributing

+Yes, please.

 ## License